Main menu

 (1) Stay of Proceedings.
 The filing of an appeal to the district court automatically stays the proceeding and execution of any judgment or order appealed from by the appellant for a period of 14 days; provided, however, that there shall be no automatic stay of any civil protection order issued pursuant to Idaho Code Sections 18-7907 or 39-6306.
 Any further stay of proceedings and execution of judgments covered by this rule must be by order of the presiding magistrate court or the district court.

-(2) Powers of Magistrate.
-While the appeal is pending before the district court or pending on further appeal to the Supreme Court, the magistrate has the same powers and authority granted to a district judge by Rule 13(b), Idaho Appellate Rules, during an appeal to the Supreme Court.
+(2) Powers of Magistrate judge.
+While the appeal is pending before the district court or pending on further appeal to the Supreme Court, the magistrate judge has the same powers and authority granted to a district judge by Rules 13(b) and 13.4, Idaho Appellate Rules, during an appeal to the Supreme Court.

 (f) Manner of Review by District Court.